 \subsection{Qualitative Analysis}

 To better see how TSPN understands the dynamics of spatio-temrpoal interactions, we provide qualitative examples in~\figref{fig:qualitative}.
 Here, we compare TSPN with VidVRD~\cite{shang2017video}, which first proposed a popular segment-based approach.
 The results show that the VidVRD often fails to capture long-term relations since it relies on temporarily local features.
-On the other hand, TSPN successfully identifies them.
-For example, the relation \texttt{person-past-bicycle} ($105{-}150$)\footnote{The numbers in parentheses mean ground truth ``begin frame -- end frame".} can only be detected by understanding the long-term relationship since the model should capture the entire process of \texttt{person} being behind \texttt{bicycle} and catching up with \texttt{bicycle} as it moves forward.
-It goes the same for the relation \texttt{red panda-walk past-red panda} ($0{-}75$).
-TSPN also detects more active or sophisticated relations such as \texttt{elephant-kick-ball} ($0{-}60$) and \texttt{skateboard-move beneath-dog} ($0{-}360$), while VidVRD simply detects trivial relations (\eg, \texttt{elephant-taller-person}, \texttt{person-taller-dog}), which can also be predicted in a still image.
+On the other hand, TSPN successfully identifies them by leveraging global video context.
+For example, the relation \texttt{person-past-bicycle} ($105{-}150$)\footnote{The numbers in parentheses mean ground truth ``begin frame -- end frame".} in the first row can only be detected by understanding the long-term relationship since the model should capture the entire process of \texttt{person} being behind \texttt{bicycle} and catching up with \texttt{bicycle} as it moves forward.
+It goes the same for the relation \texttt{red panda-walk past-red panda} ($0{-}75$) in the second row.
+TSPN also detects more active or sophisticated relations such as \texttt{elephant-kick-ball} ($0{-}60$) in the third row and \texttt{skateboard-move beneath-dog} ($0{-}360$) in the fourth row, while VidVRD simply detects trivial relations (\eg, \texttt{elephant-taller-person}, \texttt{person-taller-dog}), which can also be predicted in a still image.
 This also reveals the limitation of segment-based methods.
-That is, it cannot leverage the video-level context.
-The reason is that VidVRD is unable to directly utilize the temporarily global feature since it predicts relations in the segment-level and aggregates them into the video-level relation.
-In contrast, TSPN can directly predict long-term relations from the proposed temporal span.
+That is, they cannot leverage the video-level context.
+VidVRD is unable to employ temporarily global features directly since it predicts segment-level relations and aggregates them into video-level relations.
+In contrast, TSPN are designed to utilize video-level context to predict long-term and short-term relations from the proposed temporal span.